livetrails/targetjs/README.md

 ## The Core of TargetJS

-TargetJS utilizes literal JavaScript objects for target definitions, providing a compact and readable format.
+TargetJS utilizes literal JavaScript objects or HTML elements for target definitions, providing a compact and readable format.
 The core principles are:

 - Provide an internal wrapper (called "targets") for both properties and methods of the literal object.
 - Execute targets sequentially, in the order they are written leveraging ES2015's guaranteed property order.